Binary Tree Interview Problems: 15 Across 6 Patterns

 How to practice these binary tree interview problems

 Don't practice these 15 in difficulty order.
 The postorder problems won't make sense until you've internalised how preorder works.
-LCA builds on postorder return-value mechanics.
-Simultaneous traversal assumes you're comfortable with single-tree recursion.
+LCA builds on postorder return value mechanics.
+Simultaneous traversal assumes you're comfortable with single tree recursion.

-Follow the pattern order: preorder, then postorder, then root-to-leaf, level order, LCA, and simultaneous traversal.
+Follow the pattern order: preorder, then postorder, then root to leaf, level order, LCA, and simultaneous traversal.
 Within each group, solve the direct application first (height before diameter, identical trees before subtree detection).
 If you can't trace the solution mentally before running it, the pattern hasn't clicked yet.

 Once you've worked through each group, interleave problems from different patterns during review rather than grinding one pattern exhaustively.
 That's what trains you to identify which pattern a new problem needs, and that identification ability is the difference between passing a tree round and just recognizing solutions you've seen before.

 What about BST, heap, or trie problems?
-Those use different patterns (sorted traversal, top-K elements, prefix matching) that don't share the same traversal mechanics, so they deserve their own focused lists.
-This one covers binary tree traversal patterns only because FAANG interviewers treat them as a self-contained unit.
+Those use different patterns (sorted traversal, top K elements, prefix matching) that don't share the same traversal mechanics, so they deserve their own focused lists.
+This one covers binary tree traversal patterns only because FAANG interviewers treat them as a self contained unit.

 The real test isn't how many tree problems you've solved.
 It's whether you can look at a new one and name which of the 6 patterns applies before opening the hints.